jamesladd/plexus/README.md

 - I've attempted to make the Business clear in the implementation.
 That is the naming of things should match those given in the specification. ie: StackOfWaterGlasses.

+- I'm using the NullObject pattern when creating the glass stack to reduce the need for conditional statements in other code (which means less tests/problems), AND giving the lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc.

 - Git Commits should show the flow of work.
 Add failing test, add enough code to make tests pass, then refactor. => Red, Green, Refactor.